 Plants are perfect hosts for parasites.
 Just to start with, they don't move around much.
 They're rich in valuable nutrients, and if the parasite is small enough, plants make great shelter too.
 Hence, it is not surprising that there are all sorts of plant parasites.

-Aphidoidea (Aphids): Aphids feed on plant sap, usually too much plant sap for the wellbeing of the plant they infest.
+Aphids feed on plant sap, usually too much plant sap for the plant's wellbeing they infest.
 Aphids are tiny and soft-bodied, making them the favored prey of predators like ladybugs, but they have protection too.
-Ants sometimes "farm" aphids for their sugary secretions, protecting them while they feed.
+Ants sometimes farm aphids for their sugary secretions, protecting them while they feed.

-Cynipidae (Gall wasp): These small, non-stinging wasps cause plants to grow galls.
-Galls are basically plant tumors, big balls of useless tissue.
-Useless to the plants, that is.
-They're great for the wasps, which lay their eggs inside, providing food and shelter for their developing young.
+Cynipidae are small, non-stinging wasps that cause plants to grow galls.
+Galls are basically tumors, big balls of useless tissue, on plants.
+While galls are useless to plants, wasps lay their eggs inside them, providing food and shelter for their developing young.

-Santalales (Mistletoe): This festive holiday plant has some unpleasant feeding habits.
+Santalales is a festive holiday plant that has some unpleasant feeding habits.
 Mistletoe attaches to a host plant with a special root called a haustorium, which it uses to drain the host of water and nutrients.
-Fun fact: mistletoe is not only parasitic, it's also toxic!
+Mistletoe is not only parasitic; it's also toxic!
 Mistletoe really wants you to leave it alone.

 Unique But Unpleasant Organisms